Keyfactor/pem-pkcs12-remote-orchestrator/README.md

-**PEM_PKCS12 AnyAgent Configuration**

-**Overview**
+##Overview

 The PEM_PKCS12 AnyAgent allows a user to discover, inventory, and manage (both add and remove) PEM and PKCS12 based certificate stores on both Windows and Linux servers.
-The communication between the orchestrator agent and the server being orchestrated is handled using SSH for Linux orchestrated servers and WinRM for Windows orchestrated servers.d
+The communication between the orchestrator agent and the server being orchestrated is handled using SSH for Linux orchestrated servers and WinRM for Windows orchestrated servers.

+##Use Cases

+The PEM_PKCS12 Windows AnyAgent implements the following capabilities:

+1. Create - Create either a PEM or PKCS12 certificate store.
+2. Discovery - Discover all PEM or PKCS12 certificate stores in a set of paths based on optional list of file extensions and partial name matching.
+3. Inventory - Return all certificates for a defined certificate store.
+4. Management (Add) - Add a certificate to a defined certificate store.
+5. Management (Remove) - Remove a certificate from a defined certificate store.

+The PEM_PKCS12 Windows AnyAgent supports the following types of certificate stores:

+1. PEM trust stores (multiple public (most likely CA) certificates with no private keys).
+2. PEM certificate stores containing one public certificate and one private key.
+3. PEM certificate stores containing one public certificate and an external private key stored in a separate file.
+4. PKCS12 certificate stores containing one certificate with a private key.

+##Keyfactor Version Supported

+The PEM_PKCS12 Windows AnyAgent has been tested against Keyfactor version 8.1.1 but should work against earlier or later versions.

+##PEM_PKCS12 AnyAgent Configuration

 **1. Create the New Certificate Store Type for the New PEM_PKCS12 AnyAgent**